 sticky |

-Behaves like relative until a scroll position is reached, then acts fixed . |
+Behaves like relative until a scroll position is reached, then acts fixed. |

 Sticky navigation bars. |

-property allows precise control over element placement.
+The CSS position property allows precise control over element placement.